NIRB gathers input from many organizations

-Screening assessments are carried by the NIRB within 45 days and include a public commenting period.
+Screening assessments are carried out by the NIRB within 45 days and include a public commenting period.
+Pursuant to section 92(1) of the Nunavut Planning and Project Assessment Act, the NIRB has three options available when submitting its screening decision report to the responsible Minister

 The terms and conditions contained in: